Reputation Management: How to handle online sabotage attacks

 So in this case I took off my SEO hat, and put on my salesman hat, and started making phone calls and sending emails to the editors of the websites that allowed these comments to be posted on their website.
 I told them that as a full-time employee of the company I could verify that everything that was being said about the company was untrue.
 Plus all of the attacks were coming from direct competitors in the same business.

 Slowly but surely I won most of them over.
 One last publication simply refused to take anything down citing the first amendment and freedom of speech.
 I have to admit I understood where they were coming from, however, I had a job to do and as such, I came up with the final solution: develop a circle of trusted publications who were willing to either eliminate or monitor the comments sections of our press releases to ensure that our attackers were not able to continue their online war.

 This plan worked out.
 Over the next six weeks, I developed a fruitful professional relationship with about a dozen editors from industry-relevant publications who agreed to not allow any negative comments, or in some cases, not allow any comments at all on our releases to them.
 The search results soon changed to reflect a more fact-driven list of links rather than an attack party on my employer.

 I must admit I do wish that I didn’t have to flirt with stepping on the toes of the First Amendment, and I think there’s a slippery slope we must be careful of here, because if all companies start to fear comments for all their articles, publishers may eventually eliminate the ability for the general public to voice their opinions.
-However, I believe that most people are not going to launch a malicious campaign against their competitors like this, and that we should not have to fear a revocation of comments sections in the futures.
+However, I believe that most people are not going to launch a malicious campaign against their competitors like this and that we should not have to fear the revocation of comments sections in the future.